Freedom of religion in Asia by country: Treatment of Muslims

 Ethnicity plays a large role in the Chinese government's attitude toward Muslim worship.
 Authorities in Xinjiang impose strict restrictions on Uyghur Muslims: mosques are monitored by the government, Ramadan observance is restricted, and the government has run campaigns to discourage men from growing beards which are associated with fundamentalist Islam.
-Individual Uyghur Muslims have been detained for practicing their religion.
+Uyghur Muslims face discrimination and detention for practicing their religion.
 However, this persecution is largely due to the association of Islam with Uyghur separatism.
 Hui Muslims living in China do not face the same degree of persecution, and the government has at times been particularly lenient toward Hui practitioners.
 Although religious education for children is officially forbidden by law in China, the Communist party allows Hui Muslims to violate this law and have their children educated in religion and attend Mosques while the law is enforced on Uyghurs.
 After secondary education is completed, China then allows Hui students who are willing to embark on religious studies under an Imam.
 China does not enforce the law against children attending Mosques on non-Uyghurs in areas outside of Xinjiang.